Lynde and Harry Bradley Foundation

 A 2011 Milwaukee Journal Sentinel article outlined how the Bradley Foundation spent more than $350 million over ten years, including $234 million on conservative causes and $79 million on higher education to universities around the United States.

-The report found that 32 percent of the $350 million total was spent in Milwaukee out of a total of 38 percent spent in Wisconsin, with another 23 percent being spent in Washington, D.C., and the rest spread amongst the rest of the country.
+The report found that 38 percent of the $350 million was spent in Wisconsin, 32 percent was spent in Milwaukee and only 6 percent for the rest of Wisconsin.
+23 percent was spent in Washington, D.C., and the rest spread around the rest of the country.

 The top 30 grant recipients received a combined $155 million, including: